Futures

 Summary

 The ongoing debate between free will and determinism remains a focal point in contemporary discussions about human agency.
 The complexities of this debate are highlighted by neuro-determinists who argue that human decisions stem solely from neurological processes, challenging traditional notions of individual responsibility.
-This perspective raises significant implications for justice and societal institutions, as explored through the works of thinkers like Robert Sapolsky and Gregg Caruso.
-The literature of Fyodor Dostoevsky is also referenced, emphasizing the importance of moral choice and the subjective experience of free will.
+This perspective raises significant questions about justice and societal institutions, as seen in the works of thinkers like Robert Sapolsky and Gregg Caruso.
+The philosophical implications of free will are further explored through literature, notably the writings of Fyodor Dostoevsky, which emphasize the importance of moral choice.

-The influence of digital media and the growing skepticism surrounding its authenticity are also significant.
-The phenomenon of “deep doubt” reflects a broader societal concern about the reliability of information in an age of photorealistic AI-generated content.
-This skepticism is compounded by the emergence of conspiracy theories and the concept of the “liar’s dividend,” which highlights how deceptive technologies can undermine trust in genuine evidence.
+The rise of skepticism towards digital media, termed “deep doubt,” reflects a growing concern about the authenticity of information in an age dominated by AI-generated content.
+This skepticism is compounded by the phenomenon of the “liar’s dividend,” where deceptive technologies undermine trust in genuine evidence.
+Public figures have contributed to this narrative, further complicating the landscape of media reliability.

 Seeds